makeabilitylab/makeabilitylabwebsite/README.md

 The production server was configured largely by UW CSE's Jason Howe.
 Note that settings.py reads in a config.ini file to configure a connection to the PostgreSQL database.
 This config.ini file is *not* in git (for obvious reasons as it contains secret keys and passwords).
 Thus, Jason has setup a "volume mount" for this file so that the production Docker session can read that file.

 ## Debugging the Production Server
-Currently, both makeabilitylab-test.cs.washington.edu and makeabilitylab.cs.washington.edu log to the same file: `/media/debug.log`.
-To access this, ssh into recycle.cs.washington.edu and cd to `/cse/web/research/makelab/www`.
-You should see the file there.
+We have logging configured for both makeabilitylab-test.cs.washington.edu and makeabilitylab.cs.washington.edu.

+- ssh into `recycle.cs.washington.edu`
+- For the test server, cd to `/cse/web/research/makelab/www-test` and view `debug.log`
+- For the production server, cd to `/cse/web/research/makelab/www` and view `debug.log`

+Alternatively, if you have Windows dir mapping setup, you can visit `O:\cse\web\research\makelab`

 You can also view `buildlog.text`, `httpd-access.log`, and `httpd-error.log` at https://makeabilitylab-test.cs.washington.edu/logs/ and https://makeabilitylab.cs.washington.edu/logs/.